ros2/ros2_tracing/README.md

 ### Disabling the tracer at runtime

-To avoid loading the tracer at runtime (and therefore disable all instrumentation), set the `TRACETOOLS_RUNTIME_DISABLE` environment variable:
+To avoid loading the tracer at runtime (and therefore disable all instrumentation), set the `TRACETOOLS_RUNTIME_DISABLE` environment variable to `1`:

 ```
 $ export TRACETOOLS_RUNTIME_DISABLE=1